 Moving to America the “right way” takes a certain amount of resources

 A little over a year into our stay in the States, our resources ran out.
 I’ve never been told the real reasons why my dad became unable to continue to support us while we were in the US.
 I’ve guessed that it was due to Nigeria’s economy being volatile, and decreased demand in Nigerian cocoa (formerly one of Nigeria’s largest exports, and the industry my dad was in).
-Regardless of the reason, we soon found ourselves in a foreign country with no way to work, a savings that would eventually run out and a four year visa that would eventually expire.
-It would take six years from the date we arrived to get a green card.
+Regardless of the reason, we soon found ourselves in a foreign country with no way to work, a savings that would eventually run out and a four year visa.

 It’s funny to hear people discuss undocumented immigrants coming to America and stealing jobs from Americans or driving up healthcare costs because they use hospitals and are unable to pay.
 I know I can’t speak for everyone, and everyone’s experience is different.
 But I can say that there’s VERY LITTLE that you can do or take from America without a social security number.
 It took my family years to get a green card.
 It cost money that we didn’t have and we couldn’t get money because we couldn’t work.
 I remember so badly wanting to get a job at Publix, a grocery store chain, when I turned 14.
 I wanted so badly to do the shit jobs that no one else would do, but I couldn’t because we didn’t have papers.
 I wanted so badly for my family to be able to help ourselves.
 But there was literally nothing we could do… until a friend of friend who had a small business helped.
 He offered to let my mum help him out here and there for a little cash.
 What she was earning was in no way a full income for one person, let alone a mother of three.
 But it was enough for us to get by and to save.
 My mum was an asset to the business owner, who couldn’t necessarily afford to hire a full-time employee, even at minimum wage.
 During this time, visiting a hospital or seeing a doctor wasn’t ever something we had the luxury of even thinking about.
 Our only form of health insurance was simply being careful—not doing anything that would result in broken bones or worse.
 I think it took about a year for my mum to save enough to pay the fees associated with getting green cards.
 And even with that, the process, which I won’t go into here, wasn’t easy.When we limit who can come into a country we limit the value that can be brought in.
 Click To Tweet